• Who We Are

 • News

-By: Holly Odgers
+By: Holly Odgers and Anna Smith

-Recycling is a simple task that helps protect the environment, conserve natural resources. and keep our communities clean and vibrant.
-We all know we can put paper, cardboard, glass, aluminum, and plastic at the curb, but many other items can be recycled that you may not even realize.
-This November 15, on America Recycles Day, take a moment to recycle something new and make sure you know the details of what you can and can't recycle at your curb and at your local recycling center.
-With just a little effort, we can all do our part to reduce the pollution caused by waste and its negative impact on our lakes, rivers, and natural environments.
+This November 15, on America Recycles Day, let's be more mindful of what we consume, take a moment to recycle something new, and make sure we know the details of what we can and can't recycle at the curb and at our local recycling centers.
+With just a little effort, we can all do our part to reduce the pollution caused by waste and its negative impact on our lakes, rivers, and ecosystems.

-Did you know you can recycle...
+Common items you can recycle...

-Contact Lenses and packaging
+Contact Lenses and Packaging

 Crayons